kaanbursa/NewsGenerator/README.md

 ## Conclusion

 GPT-2 is an amazing model for multi-task and can be fine tuned for a lot of text.
 The goal is to reduce the size of the model and find a way to fine-tune the model the new information.
+Text metrics like BLEU is not suitable for generating news we need human interpretation.